erizov/Professor/semester_3/lecture_15_greedy_algorithms/activity_selection/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Activity Selection for a specific use case (e.g., nearly sorted content)
+7. Optimize Activity Selection for a specific employ case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Activity Selection
 9. Compare Activity Selection performance with alternative algorithms on large datasets